Frank Nweke

 Frank Nnaemeka Nweke Jr (born 18 September 1965) is a Nigerian Politician, Entrepreneur, Teacher and Social Innovator.
 He is a two-time Federal Minister in Nigeria and former Director General, Nigerian Economic Summit Group (NESG).
-He is a member of the All Progressives Grand Alliance (APGA) and is currently vying for the position of Governor of Enugu in the 2023 Nigerian General Election, upon emerging the party candidate at the primary election in May 2022.
+He is currently a member of the All Progressives Grand Alliance (APGA) and vied for the position of Governor of Enugu in the 2023 Nigerian General Election, upon emerging the party candidate at the primary election in May 2022.

-Until recently, he was a Senior Visiting Fellow of the Lagos Business School and a member of the faculty, the School of Politics, Policy and Governance (SPPG), Nigeria, where he lectured on Ethics and Values.
+He is a Senior Visiting Fellow of the Lagos Business School and a member of the faculty, the School of Politics, Policy and Governance (SPPG), Nigeria, where he lectures on Ethics and Values.
 He is an Edward S. Mason Fellow and an alumnus of the Aspen Institute, Colorado.

 Nweke speaks Igbo, Yoruba and Hausa, the three major Nigerian languages fluently.

 Early life

-Frank Nweke II (FNJ) was born in Lagos, Nigeria to the family of late Igwe Frank Nweke, Okeifufe Napkparu Ujo Nku I, of Ishi Ozalla, Nkanu West Local Government Area of Enugu State.
+Frank Nweke II (FNJ) was born in Kano, Nigeria to the family of late Igwe Frank Nweke, Okeifufe Napkparu Ujo Nku I, of Ishi Ozalla, Nkanu West Local Government Area of Enugu State.

 Education

-Frank’s early years were spent in Lagos where he began his primary school education at St. Paul’s Catholic school.
-Following his family’s migration to Maiduguri, he completed his primary education at Shehu Garbai primary school, thereafter proceeding to Federal Government College, Maiduguri for his secondary school education.
+Frank's early years were spent in Lagos where he began his primary school education at St. Paul's Catholic school.
+Following his family's migration to Maiduguri, he completed his primary education at Shehu Garbai primary school, thereafter proceeding to Federal Government College, Maiduguri for his secondary school education.
 He went on to obtain a Bachelor of Technology Degree in Zoology from the Federal University of Technology, Yola.
-Thereafter, he earned a master’s degree in Public Administration from the University of Maiduguri.
+Thereafter, he earned a master's degree in Public Administration from the University of Maiduguri.

-In 2007, FNJ attended the Harvard Kennedy School of Government where he obtained a second master’s degree in Public Administration and a certificate in Strategic Management.
+In 2007, FNJ attended the Harvard Kennedy School of Government where he obtained a second master's degree in Public Administration and a certificate in Strategic Management.
 He was elected President of the Harvard Kennedy School Alumni Association of Nigeria (2020 - 2022).

 He is an Edward S. Mason Fellow and an alumnus of the Aspen Institute, Colorado.